Skip to main content

 Voluntary contributions

 Paying voluntary National Insurance contributions can help to ensure you secure a qualifying year for your National Insurance record.
-This can be useful if you do not pay a sufficient level of NICs on your earnings and/or are not entitled to National Insurance credits.
+This can be useful if you do not pay a sufficient level of National Insurance contributions on your earnings and/or are not entitled to National Insurance credits.

 Voluntary contributions may be either:

-• Class 2, if they are for a period when you have been self-employed but not earning enough to have to pay those contributions (or to be treated as having paid contributions), or you have been employed or self-employed overseas; or
+• Class 2, if they are for a period when you have been self-employed in the UK but not earning enough to have to pay those contributions (or to be treated as having paid contributions).
+They cost £3.65 a week for the 2026/27 tax year; or

 • Class 3 in other cases.
-They cost £17.75 a week for the 2025/26 tax year.
-Someone who has not worked at all during 2025/26 may need to make 52 weeks’ worth of Class 3 contributions to make it a ‘qualifying year’ at a cost of £923.
-Someone who has already worked for part of the year may need to make fewer Class 3 contributions and therefore pay less.
+They cost £18.40 a week for the 2026/27 tax year.
+Someone who has not worked at all during 2026/27 may need to make 52 weeks’ worth of Class 3 contributions to make it a ‘qualifying year’ at a cost of £956.80.
+Someone who has already worked for part of the year or has received National Insurance credits for part of the year may need to make fewer Class 3 contributions and therefore pay less.
 For more information on Class 3 contributions see GOV.UK.

-Some people pay voluntary contributions when they are going abroad.
-You can find out more about NICs when going abroad in HMRC’s guidance NI38 on GOV.UK.
+Some people pay voluntary contributions when they are going abroad to continue to build up an entitlement to the state pension while they are away.
+You can read more about this on our guidance on National Insurance in cross-border situations and in HMRC’s guidance NI38 on GOV.UK.

-Once you reach state pension age you are no longer entitled to pay voluntary NICs.
+Once you reach state pension age you are no longer entitled to pay voluntary National Insurance contributions.
 However, you may be able to make backdated contributions for certain tax years prior to reaching state pension age, as explained below.

-If there are gaps in your National Insurance record for any of the previous six tax years, it might be beneficial to pay backdated voluntary NICs to increase your pension entitlement.
+If there are gaps in your National Insurance record for any of the previous six tax years, it might be beneficial to pay backdated voluntary National Insurance contributions to increase your pension entitlement.
 This will depend on your overall National Insurance record.

 Before making any payment of voluntary contributions you should:

-• Check your NIC record through your Personal Tax Account on GOV.UK to see how many qualifying years you have already accrued and your future potential to make up any gaps.
+• Check your National Insurance record through your Personal Tax Account on GOV.UK or the HMRC App to see how many qualifying years you already have on your record and the possibility of making up any gaps in the future.
 This will help you decide whether it is necessary to make voluntary contributions.

 • If you have not yet reached state pension age, check with the Future Pension Centre to fully understand your options and confirm that paying voluntary contributions will increase your pension entitlement.